 They are not binary

-Key Results should be numeric and be updated throughout the quarter.
-If your Key Result is binary it may be a task or plan and not a Key Result.
-Which moves us to the next point.
+Key Results should be measurable or quantifiable and be updated weekly.
+If your Key Result is binary it may be a task or a plan and not a Key Result.
+This moves us to the next point.

-These examples are measurable (quantifiable), objectively graded, and while challenging they should be achievable.
+These examples are measurable, objectively graded, and while they can be challenging, they should be achievable.

 A bad example of a Key Result would be:

-Remember that Objectives are large aspirational goals and KR’s are a quantifiable measurement of that goal.
+Remember that Objectives are ambitious goals and KRs measure the progress of the Objective.
 You can see more examples of Key Results for your given field at okrexamples.co.